codingsoo/codingsoo.github.io1/pages/docker_kubernetes/kubernetes-introduction.md

 ### LXC

 LXC allows us to have isolated system.
 Linux provide LXC using Linux Namespace and Linux Control Group.
 Linux Namespace makes independent environment for each process and Linux Control Group can control resources (RAM, CPU, ...) for each process.
 You can get more information through this [link](https://linuxcontainers.org/lxc/getting-started/), but you don't need to study them to use Kubernetes and Docker.
-They provide much more convinient and powerful client for users.

 ### Docker

-Docker is a very famous framework which manage LXCs.
+Docker is a very famous framework for managing LXC.
 It supports various OSs (Linux, Windows, Mac, ...) and a powerful client.
 We can build images with program, library, and source code.
 With the image, we can build a LXC.
 Docker provides powerful interface for this process.
 We will study this in the next lecture.